Medical questions & health advice by licensed doctors

-"Is there some kind of medical condition associated with recurring acne all over the body?
+"Is there some kind of medical condition associated with recurring acne all over the body?"

 I am a male, 18 years of age.
 I have a recurring problem with my body.
 Everyday almost, i have been breaking out with acne.
 Most of the time it breaks out in unusual places.
 At first I haven't been very worried about it.
 But it has been happening alot lately.
 I have tried to wash my body with cleaning materials and even some special medicinal soap to stop the breakouts.

 These are special chemicals that work by stripping off the dead layer of skin debris on top of the skin that tends to clog pores and lead to acne.
 Two of the most common comedonolytics are salicylic acid and benzoyl peroxide.
 You can find both of these in different over the counter acne medicines and preparations.
 If this does not work for you, then it is time to see your primary care doctor.
 They can do several things for you.
 First, the can prescribe a prescription strength of comedonolytics.
 If there is a lot of inflammation in the acne, they may prescribe an antibiotic cream or an oral antibiotic.
 They can also give you a cream called tretinoin, which helps with removing dead skin debris.
 Start by setting up an appointment with your doctor; you can get this under control!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.